discoverygarden/islandora_job/README.md

 ## Starting and Stopping Workers

-Workers are started and stopped via upstart.
+Workers are started and stopped via system services such as those implemented in [gearman-init](https://github.com/discoverygarden/gearman-init).
 If you define a new job by adding a new entry to your module’s implementation of hook_register_jobs(), you’ll have to restart all workers for the jobs to become registered and available for the workers.

 ## Persistent Database Queue